shred/identify/docs/faq.md

 ## System Analyzer

+**AmigaOS 3.2.2.1 is not detected properly.**

+AmigaOS 3.2.2.1 is reported as AmigaOS 3.2.2.
+This is because AmigaOS 3.2.2.1 is a hotfix version of AmigaOS 3.2.2 which only updates a very small number of system files, so it is even less of an update than a BoingBag.
+For this reason, I have decided not to support sub-sub-minor version numbers, and instead to keep the version number "AmigaOS 3.2.2".

+If Hyperion releases more hotfixes like this in the future, I may reconsider this decision.

 **Why is there no CPU/FPU clock shown?**

 On emulated Amigas, and systems with an FPGA processor, Identify won't give a CPU or FPU clock.
 This is because these systems work very differently than traditional processors, so the clock measurement would give a useless random number that does not truely correspond to the computing power.